mhzawadi/foxess-mqtt/README.md

-# BREAKING CHANGE !!!!!

-This version now needs redis to store all the data it collects, before an upload to MQTT.

-See the below compose file for a quick setup

-## BREAKING CHANGE !!!!

 # Horwoods Foxess Cloud Data collector

 This is a very simple tool to get the data out of FoxEss-cloud and into MQTT, it has some very rough edges.